navin-moorthy/Pico-CTF-2017-Write-Up/miscellanous/looooong/README.md

 It might help to have multiple windows open

 ## Write-up
-With an easily designed [Python script](script.py), the flag prints out easily.
+With an easily designed Python script, the flag prints out easily.

+  **Python Script**

     $ ./script.py
 	To prove your skills, you must pass this test.
-    Please give me the 'b' character '563' times, followed by a single '5'.
+	Please give me the 's' character '705' times, followed by a single '4'.
 	To make things interesting, you have 30 seconds.
 	Input:

 	You got it!
 You're super quick!
-    Flag: with_some_recognition_and_training_delusions_become_glimpses_493092611815c4e8f8eee8df7264c4c0
+	Flag: with_some_recognition_and_training_delusions_become_glimpses_97b1f7514342008e75bd0238aa007d09

-Therefore, the flag is `with_some_recognition_and_training_delusions_become_glimpses_493092611815c4e8f8eee8df7264c4c0`.
+Therefore, the flag is `with_some_recognition_and_training_delusions_become_glimpses_97b1f7514342008e75bd0238aa007d09`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzgzMTM0NTUxXX0=
+eyJoaXN0b3J5IjpbMTM1MzEzMDI0MywzODMxMzQ1NTFdfQ==
 -->